maroo-sky/FSD/README.md

-# Feature Structure Distillation for BERT Transferring
+# Feature Structure Distillation with Centered Kernel Alignment for BERT Transferring
-This work has been submitted to the IEEE for possible publication.
-IEEE Transitions of Neural Networks and Learning Systems (TNNLS)
+Expert Systems with Applications (accept)

 ## Abstract
 Knowledge distillation is an approach to transfer information on representations from a teacher to a student by reducing their difference.
-A challenge of this approach is to reduce the flexibility of the student's representations inducing inaccurate learning of the teacher's knowledge.
-To resolve it in BERT transferring, we investigate distillation of structures of representations specified to three types: intra-feature, local inter-feature, global inter-feature structures.
-To transfer them, we introduce *feature structure distillation* methods based on the Centered Kernel Alignment, which assigns a consistent value to similar features structures and reveals more informative relations.
+A challenge of this approach is to reduce the flexibility of the student’s representations inducing inaccurate learning of the teacher’s knowledge.
+To resolve the problems, we propose a novel method feature structure distillation that elaborates information on structures of features into three types for transferring, and implements them based on Centered Kernel Analysis.
+In particular, the global local-inter structure is proposed to transfer the structure beyond the mini-batch.
+In detail, the method first divides the feature information into three structures: intra-feature, local inter-feature, and global inter-feature structures to subdivide the structure and transfer the diversity of the structure.
+Then, we adopt CKA which shows a more accurate similarity metric compared to other metrics between two different models or representations on different spaces.
 In particular, a memory-augmented transfer method with clustering is implemented for the global structures.
-In the experiments on the nine tasks for language understanding of the GLUE dataset, the proposed methods effectively transfer the three types of structures and improve performance compared to state-of-the-art distillation methods.
-Indeed, the code for the methods is available in this https URL.
+The methods are empirically analyzed on the nine tasks for language understanding of the GLUE dataset with Bidirectional Encoder Representations from Transformers (BERT), which is a representative neural language model.
+In the results, the proposed methods effectively transfer the three types of structures and improves performance compared to state-of-the-art distillation methods: (i.e.) ours achieve 66.61% accuracy compared to the baseline (65.55%) in the RTE dataset.
+Indeed, the code for the methods is available at https://github.com/maroo-sky/FSD.

 ## Overview